"No one cares about us because we were born in Afghanistan."

 - Afghan girl's despair at the Taliban rule -

-'Is this the twenty-first century's real-world?'
-People running desperately toward aircraft, people hanging upside down on the stairs in an attempt to board an aircraft, people taking off and crashing in the air while clinging to the aircraft's wheels...
+“Is this really the 21st century?”
+People running desperately toward aircraft, people hanging upside down on the stairs in an attempt to board an aircraft, people clinging to an aircraft's wheels as it takes off...

-Crowds rushed into Kabul Airport to flee the country after the Islamic armed group Taliban reclaimed control of the Afghan regime.
+Crowds rushed into the Kabul Airport to flee the country after the Islamic armed group Taliban reclaimed control of Afghanistan.
 Afghans who had been going about their daily lives were thrown into battlefields rife with violence and fear.

-People all over the world witnessed how easily modern civilization could devolve into an anti-civilized and violent situation by watching the more urgent scene of the Afghan Exodus rather than a movie.
+People all over the world witnessed how easily modern civilization could devolve into an anti-civilized and violent situation as they found the urgent scenes of the Afghan exodus more compelling than a movie.

-The two men killed in a take-off transport plane crash were ordinary Afghan boys aged 16 and 17.
+The two youths killed in a take-off crash of a transport plane were ordinary Afghan boys aged 16 and 17.
 They were brothers who supported their mother by selling fruits in the market in Kabul.

 Even now, 38 million Afghans fear having to choose a perilous escape route.